 Record data in the data logger and collect for analysis as in step 7.3.

 Consider saving raw and analyzed data in the Regional Algal Feedstock Testbed (RAFT) share drive.
-RAFT project collaborators assign their data to simulate and model algal productivity and validate outdoor cultivation.
+RAFT project collaborators contribute their data to simulate and model algal productivity and validate outdoor cultivation.

 REPRESENTATIVE RESULTS:

 Prior experimental results from our lab indicate that microalgae cultivation using a semi-automated open raceway pond can be coupled with carbon capture processes.
 To better understand the synergy between these two processes (Figure 2), we developed a protocol and tailored it for cultivating the green algal species Chlorella sorokiniana under outdoor conditions in a hot semiarid climate.
 Natural gas flue gas was obtained from an industrial power generation station.
-This protocol uses various technologies to assess algal biomass productivity: (1) algae growth using a real-time optical density sensor (Figure 5); (2) algae growth with respect to flue gas on-off pulse injections into the culture as a function of pH (Figure 6 and Figure 7); and (3) algae growth correlations with environmental parameters such as temperature, dissolved oxygen, and electroconductivity (Figure 8 and Figure 9).
+This protocol uses various technologies to assess algal biomass productivity: (1) algae growth using a real time optical density sensor (Figure 5); (2) algae growth with respect to flue gas on-off pulse injections into the culture as a function of pH (Figure 6 and Figure 7); and (3) algae growth correlations with environmental parameters such as temperature, dissolved oxygen, and electroconductivity (Figure 8 and Figure 9).

-We test a real-time optical density sensor that monitors algae growth and physiological dynamics.
+We test a real time optical density sensor that monitors algae growth and physiological dynamics.
 This sensor allowed us to establish, via lab correlation, the corresponding ash free dry weight biomass (g/L).
 Figure 5 shows a comparison between the sensor and laboratory measurements.
 Both readings show similar trends, increasing as a function of time.
 However, the in-situ sensor readings can track the day/night algae growth cycle.
 Said cycle shows that the optical density values increase during the day but decrease at night during respiration, indicating a change in biomass productivity.
-The integration of the real-time optical density sensor makes it possible to make effective management decisions about the overall algal production system.
+The integration of the real time optical density sensor makes it possible to make effective management decisions about the overall algal production system.

 We deploy a semi-automated on-off flue gas pulse injection system, which is represented in Figure 6 by a 24 h flue gas injection cycle measured during a particularly warm fall season in Tucson, AZ.
 As shown in Figure 6, flue gas was injected from approximately 8 am to 6 pm (diurnal period) but was not injected between 6 pm and 8 am (nocturnal period).
 This day/night cycle reflects the daily sunlight exposure and the lack of light during the night, and consequently, the activation of photosynthesis or photorespiration, respectively.
 Figure 7 presents the cumulative flue gas injected (L) during this algal batch.
 In this case, 6,564 L of flue gas, corresponding to 538 L CO2, were used to grown 0.29 g of algal biomass.
 The graph shows that as the algal growth rate increased, more flue gas (CO2) was required (Figure 6).
 The experimental results have confirmed that the on-off flue gas pulse injection system is effective at facilitating carbon capture and utilization through microalgae cultivation.